cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 #### Initial Kubernetes Deployment

 I never automate the initial configuration and deployment of [Microservices] in Kubernetes.
-There are a few things that once setup don't need to change per itteration.
-Packing the the install for automaic configuration and deployment is better left the the Kubernetes package manager [Helm] and after development itterations have stabelized into a more mature state, in this example workflow we are just getting started.
+There are a few things that once setup don't need to change per iteration.
+Packing the install for automatic configuration and deployment is better left the Kubernetes package manager [Helm], and after development iterations have stabilized into a more mature state, in this example workflow we are just getting started.

 **The quick way**: